apieruzzi/TEMBA_FPV/README.md

 number of threads to use e.g. `snakemake -j 8`.

-Note 1: the current version of the snakemake framework works on UBUNTU 20.04.6 LTS for Windows, using WSL 2 Note 2: the snakemake framework uses Gurobi as default solver.
-If you wish to run the model with another solver, use the commands in 'run_analysis_cbc' or 'run_analysis_cplex' text files
+Note 1: the current version of the snakemake framework works on UBUNTU 20.04.6 LTS for Windows, using WSL 2

+Note 2: the snakemake framework uses Gurobi as default solver.
+If you wish to run the model with another solver, use the commands in `run_analysis_cbc` or `run_analysis_cplex` text files

-Note 3: since the python scripts make use of the package xlrd, all the input files have to be passed as .xls and not .xlsx files
+Note 3: since the python scripts make use of the package xlrd, all the input files have to be passed as `.xls` and not `.xlsx` files

 ## Folder structure
 - Input data are stored in `.xlsx` Excel files in the `input_data` folder